 (1) The general assembly hereby finds and declares that Colorado peace officers risk their lives every day in the normal course of their duties.
 On the roads and highways and throughout the state, peace officers are expected to make quick and difficult decisions that concern both public and officer safety.
 The general assembly further finds and declares that good training is crucial for peace officers to make decisions that are in the best interests of the health and safety of the citizens of Colorado.
-The general assembly recognizes that the P.O.S.T. board oversees peace officer training programs and that in the past the state has provided funding for such training programs.
-The general assembly further recognizes that the state has not provided funding for peace officer training programs since 1992, and that the lack of state funding has had a significant impact on the training of peace officers in the state.
+The general assembly recognizes that the P.O.S.T. board oversees peace officer training programs and that in the past the state has provided funding for such training for peace officer training programs since 1992, and that the lack of state funding has had a significant impact on the training of peace officers in the state.
 Therefore, it is the intent of this section to reimplement state funding for peace officer training programs and to enable the P.O.S.T. board to provide substantial training for peace officers who serve the citizens of Colorado.